yuriys-kentico/kontent-custom-element-samples/app/README.md

 ## Scripts

 1. `npm run develop`/`npm  start` - run development environment
-1. `npm run format` - fun prettier and format all documents
+1. `npm run format` - run prettier and format all documents
 1. `npm run build` - build application to the `/public` folder and copy all its content to `/marketplace` folder
 1. `npm run serve` - start web server serving files in the `/public` folder